lit/lit-element/docs/_guide/decorators.md

 Enabling `emitDecoratorMetadata` is not required and not recommended.

-### To use decorators with JavaScript
+### To use decorators with Babel

-If you're  JavaScript with Babel, you can enable decorators by adding  the following plugins:
+If you're compiling JavaScript with Babel, you can enable decorators by adding  the following plugins:

 *   [`@babel/plugin-proposal-decorators`](https://babeljs.io/docs/en/babel-plugin-proposal-decorators).
 *   [`@babel/plugin-proposal-class-properties`](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties)